header_1.jpg

 IMG_2738

-Return back down the dirt road and take a left at the pavement, heading toward this locked gate.
+Return back down the dirt road and take a right at the pavement, passing the parking area and heading toward this locked gate.

 IMG_2739